Glass: Types, Properties and Manufacture

 The elemental composition of glass beyond the major oxides (SiO2, Na2O, CaO, Al2O3, MgO) contains a set of trace and minor elements whose concentrations are determined by raw material sourcing (sand quarry, soda ash origin, limestone provenance), furnace condition (refractories contribute trace metals), and intentional additions (colorants, decolorisers, fining agents).
 These elements carry manufacturing-lot fingerprints that persist in the glass indefinitely.

-The elements with the highest discriminating power, as established by research from the FBI Laboratory (Almirall and Trejos, multiple publications 2006-2020), the ENFSI Glass Working Group, the University of Central Florida Chemistry Department, and the RCMP Chemistry Section, include: Ba, Sr, Ti, Zr, Mn, Fe, Mg, Al, Ca, Na, K at the major/minor level, and rare-earth elements (La, Ce, Nd, Sm), heavy metals (Pb, Bi, Sb), and transition metals (Cr, Co, Ni, Cu, Zn) at the trace level.
+The elements with the highest discriminating power, as established by research from the FBI Laboratory, the ENFSI Glass Working Group, Florida International University (Almirall and Trejos, multiple publications 2006-2020), and the RCMP Chemistry Section, include: Ba, Sr, Ti, Zr, Mn, Fe, Mg, Al, Ca, Na, K at the major/minor level, and rare-earth elements (La, Ce, Nd, Sm), heavy metals (Pb, Bi, Sb), and transition metals (Cr, Co, Ni, Cu, Zn) at the trace level.

 The ASTM E2927 standard for LA-ICP-MS glass analysis specifies a minimum element suite that provides the statistical power to discriminate between glass from different manufacturing sources.
-The multivariate statistical framework (Hotelling's T2 test for within-batch homogeneity assessment, Mahalanobis distance for between-source discrimination) applied to this element suite can resolve glass fragments from different float-glass batches produced at the same plant, even when their RI and density values are indistinguishable.
+The multivariate statistical framework (Hotelling's T2 test for between-source comparison, Mahalanobis distance for between-source discrimination) applied to this element suite can resolve glass fragments from different float-glass batches produced at the same plant, even when their RI and density values are indistinguishable.

 A critical forensic constraint is within-pane and between-pane variation.
 Glass from a single float-glass ribbon is not perfectly homogeneous; RI and elemental composition vary slightly across the width and along the length of the ribbon.
 Understanding this within-source variation (by analysing multiple locations on a reference pane) is essential before claiming that two fragments are inconsistent with a common origin.
 The ENFSI ENG3-2013 guideline requires the analyst to document within-pane variation when submitting a glass comparison opinion.